MikheyevLab/B02-Fall-2014/_posts/2015-11-20-analyzing-t5induced-mutations.markdown

 You can get a tar file of the data [here](https://dl.dropboxusercontent.com/u/5275622/t5.full.tar).
 It is almost 4Gb in size and may take a bit of time.
 Alternatively, if you have access to Sango, you can download it from ```/scratch/sasha/t5.tar```.
 I also have these data on a flash drive.
 There is a [reduced version without the fastq files](https://dl.dropboxusercontent.com/u/5275622/t5.tar), which you should try downloading first (3G).

 - **CORRECTION:** The tar file has an incorrect gff file.
 Get the correct version [here](https://dl.dropboxusercontent.com/u/5275622/NC_012967.gff).
+- **CORRECTION:** The tar file also has problems with mutant1 and mutant4 data.
+You should download replacements from [here](https://dl.dropboxusercontent.com/u/5275622/osMutantes.tar).

 The data set contains three folders.
 One for data, one for reference files (genome assembly and annotation), and one for source code.